Jan Hus: Hus's scholarship and teachings

 Hus left reformatory writings.
-He translated Wycliffe's Trialogus, and was very familiar with his works on the body of Jesus, on the Church, on the power of the pope, and especially with his sermons.
-There are reasons to suppose that Wycliffe's doctrine of the Lord's Supper (consubstantiation rather than transubstantiation) had spread to Prague as early as 1399, with strong evidence that students returning from England had brought the work back with them.
+He translated Wycliffe's Trialogus and was very familiar with his works on the body of Jesus, the Church, and the power of the pope, as well as and especially with his sermons.
+There are reasons to suppose that Wycliffe's view of the Lord's Supper (consubstantiation rather than transubstantiation) had spread to Prague as early as 1399, with strong evidence that students returning from England had brought the work back with them.
 It gained an even wider circulation after it had been prohibited in 1403, and Hus preached and taught it.
-The doctrine was seized eagerly by the Taborites, who made it the central point of their system.
-According to their book, the Church is not the clerical hierarchy which was generally accepted as 'the Church'; the Church is the entire body of those who from eternity have been predestined for salvation.
+The view was seized eagerly by the Taborites, who made it the central point of their system.
+According to their book, the Church is not the clerical hierarchy that was generally accepted as 'the Church'; the Church is the entire body of those who from eternity have been predestined for salvation.
 Christ, not the pope, is its head.
 It is no article of faith that one must obey the pope to be saved.
-Neither internal membership in the Church nor churchly offices and dignities are a surety that the persons in question are members of the true Church.
+Neither internal membership in the Church nor churchly offices and dignities is a surety that the persons in question are members of the true Church.

 Hus's efforts were designed to rid the Church of its ethical abuses.
 The seeds of the Reformation are clear in Hus's and Wycliffe's writings.
 In explaining the plight of the average Christian in Bohemia, Hus wrote, "One pays for confession, for Mass, for the sacrament, for indulgences, for churching a woman, for a blessing, for burials, for funeral services and prayers.
-The very last penny which an old woman has hidden in her bundle for fear of thieves or robbery will not be saved.
+The very last penny that an old woman has hidden in her bundle for fear of thieves or robbery will not be saved.
 The villainous priest will grab it."
-(Macek, 16) After Hus's death, his followers, known as Hussites, split off into several groups including the Utraquists, Taborites and Orphans.
+After Hus's death, his followers, known as Hussites, split off into several groups including the Utraquists, Taborites and Orphans.

 Apology of the Catholic Church

 Nearly six centuries later in 1999, Pope John Paul II expressed "deep regret for the cruel death inflicted" on Hus and added "deep sorrow" for Hus's death and praised his "moral courage".
 Cardinal Miloslav Vlk of the Czech Republic was instrumental in crafting John Paul II's statement.

-Hus and Feminism

-Hus was also, unlike the vast majority of preachers at the time, an advocate for women and feminism.
-He believed women were given rights in the Bible.
-Hus stated that "Women were made in the image of God and should fear no man."
-He allowed women to preach and serve in battle, and they later fought in the Hussite wars.
+Members of the Moravian Church believe that it remains for God to judge those who were involved in the death of Hus.